YINI-lang/YINI-spec/YINI-Specification.md

 - Added missing escape codes in strings (matching those from C/C++), with one exception: YINI uses `\OOO` instead of `\oOOO` for octal values, as the `o` clearly indicates that an octal sequence follows, whereas the C-style form does not.
 - Reserved `{ }` for future syntax (inline objects).
 - Renamed the term "Phrased identifiers" to "Backticked identifiers", it's simpler.
-– Removed support for the alternative document terminator `###`.
+– Removed support (after feedback by user JoshYx at Reddit) for the alternative document terminator `###`.
 Although it was intended as a shorter, a one character shorter alternative to `/END`, it contradicted YINI's core principle of simplicity.
 Its presence risked confusing users unfamiliar with YINI's syntax and ultimately undermined clarity.

 v1.0.0 Beta 4
 - Fixed an issue with very short YINI files in the grammar: both members and sections are now explicitly optional.